-Similarly to the Large, Mid and Small Cap Size-Segments, Micro Cap Size-Segment index maintenance involves:
+Similarl to the Large, Mid and Small Cap Size-Segments, Micro Cap Size-Segment index maintenance involves:

-- Semi-Annual Index Reviews (SAIRs) in May and November which include: - Updating the indexes on the basis of a fully refreshed Equity Universe. - Taking buffer rules (as defined in Sub-section 3.1.5.1) into consideration for migration of securities across size segments. - Updating (FIFs) and Number of Shares (NOS). - Quarterly Index Reviews (QIRs) in February and August are aimed at: - Reflecting the impact of significant market events on FIFs and updating NOS. - Ongoing event-related changes.
+- Quarterly Index Reviews in February, May, August and November which include: - Updating the indexes on the basis of a fully refreshed Equity Universe. - Taking buffer rules (as defined in Sub-section 3.1.5.1) into consideration for migration of securities across size segments. - Updating (FIFs) and Number of Shares (NOS). - Ongoing event-related changes.
 Changes of this type are implemented in the indexes as they occur.
 More information on the event-related changes can be found in the Corporate Events Methodology book

-4.2.1 Semi-Annual Index Reviews in May and November
+4.2.1 Quarterly Index Reviews

-As described in Section 3, during each SAIR the Equity Universe is updated and all size-segments of the Global Investable Market Indexes are reviewed.
-The following index maintenance activities are undertaken as part of the SAIR for the Micro Cap Size-Segment:
+As described in Section 3, during each Index Review, the Equity Universe is updated and all size-segments of the Global Investable Market Indexes are reviewed.
+The following index maintenance activities are undertaken as part of the Index Review for the Micro Cap Size-Segment: